 It does not matter if you believed you had engaged your cleaner or gardener as an independent contractor and not as an employee – if the terms and conditions of their engagement indicate that they are an “employee” at law, then they will be considered as such.

-People May Possibly Sue You For Common Law Damages For Their Injury
+Can People Sue You For Common Law Damages For Their Injury?